EXA-UQ/EXAUQ-Toolbox/.github/CONTRIBUTING.md

 If you wish to resolve an issue please create a new branch and label the branch **"iss{number}-{issue_title}"**.
 We suggest opening the branches locally and then pushing through to the remote branch when you wish. **NOTE:** This does not have to be when you are finished and ready to submit your PR.
-Draft/WIP PRs are fully encouraged so that the maintaners of the toolbox can see what you are working on, please just label the title of your PR **"[WIP]{Name_of_branch}"**.
+Draft/WIP PRs are fully encouraged so that the maintaners of the toolbox can see what you are working on, please just label the title of your PR **"[WiP]{Name_of_branch}"**.

+**Most importantly: Your new branch should base (or at least have the root base if you are branching off a branch) into `dev` and not `main`.** `dev` is the development branch, `main` is for when we release and only an admin will be merging dev into main upon a new release.

 Every PR should close at least 1 issue.
 Please link the issue(s) at the top of your PR using the following: **"Closes #{number_of_issue}."** to attach the issue to the PR.
-There should then be a good description of how this issue has been closed by your PR (or how far you have got and where you are going if it is a draft!).
+There should then be a good description of how this issue has been closed by your PR (or how far you have got and where you are going if it is a draft).
 A well written issue will make this a lot easier!
+You should also assign yourself to that PR in order to make everyone aware that is being worked on.
+If you realise you won't finish your PR and want to leave it in a WiP state then unassign yourself from it and drop a note into the discussion.
+Someone else may well pick it up from where you left off.

+Please do not begin work on a branch someone else is working on without their prior consent, it will likely just cause merge issues and slow down progress.
+If you wish to help on an already open PR, please first enter the discussion and seek permission from whoever is assigned to that PR.
+If there is no one assigned

 When you think you have finished the PR please, **before requesting a review**, remember to:
 1) **Documentation:** Double check you have updated all of the relevent documentation including API, user guides / tutorials (see below).
 2) **Test:** Run all of the unittests.
 3) **Lint**: There are github workflows such as linting checks and documents rebuilding that will occur.
 See below for the standards we use and how to use the pre-commit hook if necessary.

 ### Test Driven Development